Dan J. Harkey

 Replace exterior doors.

-The actual property owner now has two monthly payments: the First lien of $3,489.34 plus the Pace/Hero assessment payment of $2,982.29, adding the monthly property taxes of $833.33, totals $7,304.96, not counting operating expenses.
+The actual property owner now has two monthly payments: the First lien of $3,489.34 plus the Pace/Hero assessment payment of $2,982.29, totaling $6,471.63, which includes the monthly property taxes of $833.33.
 Can rents be increased?
 However, the property owner still has other operating expenses and vacancies.
 Operating expenses may be 35% to 40% of the income.

-The borrower did not understand the financial ramifications of this and defaulted on his Pace/Hero loan.
+The Borrower did not understand the financial ramifications of this and defaulted on his Pace/Hero loan.
 The statutory default interest rate for Pace/Hero loans is 18% annually.
-Assume that the borrower files a Chapter 13.
-After two years, the bankruptcy settlement occurs, the property is foreclosed by the secured lender and sold on the open market for $950,000.
+Assume that the Borrower files a Chapter 13.
+After two years, the bankruptcy settlement occurs, and the property is foreclosed by the secured lender, who then sells it on the open market for $950,000.
 During that time, the Pace/Hero loan accrued two years of default payments of $144,000.
-The Pace/Hero lender places a demand, which has now become senior to the banks' first trust deed, into the sale escrow for $544,000 plus an administrative cost of $20,000.
-When the escrow settlement occurs, charges reflect sales and broker costs of 8% or 76,000, the Pace/Hero loan pay of $564,000, leaving net proceeds to the secured lender of $310,000 for an original loan of $650,000.
-Also, so that you know, the secured lender most likely had $50,000 of administrative costs to hire a lawyer to file a relief of stay in bankruptcy.
+The Pace/Hero lender placed a demand, which has now become senior to the banks’ first trust deed, into the sale escrow for $544,000 plus an administrative cost of $20,000.
+When the escrow settlement occurs, the charges reflect sales and broker costs of 8%, or $ 76,000, the Pace/Hero loan payment of $564,000, leaving net proceeds to the secured lender of $310,000 for an original loan amount of $650,000.
+Also, please note that the secured lender most likely incurred $ 0,000 in administrative costs to hire a lawyer to file for a stay of relief in bankruptcy.
 The secured lender could sustain a loss of $290,000 on what appeared to be a cookie-cutter first loan.

-Using the above example, assume that the property owner had encumbered the property to 50% with an institutional long-term loan and requested a private money second of 15% of value or $150,000.
-For the second trust deed lender to protect their interest in a foreclosure, they would need to keep all other payments current, including the property tax/voluntary assessments and first trust deed loan payments.
-The innocent 2nd trust deed holder may be unaware of the priority position and that it was wiped out on day one when the borrower got the Pace/Hero loan.
+Using the above example, assume that the property owner had encumbered the property with a 50% institutional long-term loan and requested a private money second mortgage of 15% of the value, or $150,000.
+For the second trust deed lender to protect their interest in a foreclosure, they would need to keep all other payments current, including property taxes, voluntary assessments, and first trust deed loan payments.
+The innocent second trust deed holder may be unaware of their priority position and that it was wiped out on day one when the Borrower obtained the Pace/Hero loan.

-No matter how you look at it, this paradigm, scheme, or "fraud" is now law.
+No matter how you look at it, this paradigm, scheme, or “fraud” is now law.
 As lenders, we must change our front-end due diligence, loan processing, and underwriting guidelines.
-Lenders should place a notice in their loan documents stating that if the borrower contemplates a Pace/Hero loan, the lender has the right to approve the loan terms and documents and that the Pace/Hero lender will subordinate their position.
+Lenders should include a notice in their loan documents stating that if the Borrower contemplates a Pace/Hero loan, the lender reserves the right to approve the loan terms and documents and that the Pace/Hero lender will subordinate its position.
 As part of best practices in loan processing, it is necessary to check property tax records to determine if the taxes look unusually high.
 The base should be 1% or less.
-If the taxes are high, call the borrower and question whether there is a Pace/Hero loan on the property.
+If the taxes are high, contact the Borrower and inquire whether a Pace/Hero loan is on the property.

-The bottom line is that Lenders need a new disclosure, which all prospective borrowers sign, stating there is no Pace/Hero loan in place, and it does not contemplate one.
-This disclosure should be a separate document so the borrower cannot argue to a judge that it was buried in boilerplate language.
-It should also state that if the borrower contemplates a Pace/Hero loan, the borrower will notify the lender.
-The lender may review the documents, approve the loan, and request that the Pace/Hero lender subordinate.
-If the borrower does not comply, the lender may call the secured loan due.
-The loan would default, with foreclosure proceedings to begin if the borrower refuses to comply.
+The bottom line is that Lenders need a new disclosure, which all prospective borrowers must sign, stating that there is no Pace/Hero loan in place and that it does not contemplate one.
+This disclosure should be a separate document so the Borrower cannot argue to a judge that it was buried in boilerplate language.
+It should also state that if the Borrower contemplates a Pace/Hero loan, the Borrower will notify the lender.
+The lender may review the documents, approve the loan, and request that the Pace/Hero lender subordinate its position.
+If the Borrower does not comply, the lender may call the secured loan due.
+The loan would default, with foreclosure proceedings to begin if the Borrower refuses to comply.